Paris Gibson Square Museum of Art: 2000s

 The grant also provided for renovation and equipping of an Educational Resource Room to house games, art history reference materials, and an interactive kiosk about the Steen works, and for renovation of a second-floor room into a gallery to house artwork held by the Great Falls Clinic.
 The renovated gallery space opened in August 2001 under a collective name, the E.L.
 Wiegand East Wing Permanent Collection Galleries.

-In April 2003, PGSMA hired Lynne Spriggs as its permanent executive director.
+In April 2003, The Square hired Lynne Spriggs as its permanent executive director.
 Spriggs' tenure at the museum, which began in September, proved difficult.
 PPL Montana, the owner of Black Eagle Dam (a hydroelectric dam located in the county), challenged the amount of property taxes assessed on its dam, protesting 10.87 percent of the $4.48 million 2000 tax assessment, 6.5 percent of the $4.8 million 2001 tax assessment, and 85.65 percent of the $4.96 million 2002 tax assessment.
 This amounted to 30 percent of the $14.2 million property tax assessment from 2000 to 2003 in the state of Montana—with one-third of the amount owed payable solely in Cascade County.
-Under severe budgetary stress, the county reduced PGSMA's maintenance budget to $60,720.
+Under severe budgetary stress, the county reduced The Square's maintenance budget to $60,720.
 The county also advised that the mill levy would raise only $157,280 in 2003 (about $22,000 less than the previous year).
 The historical society asked the county to revise the 1993 agreement so that it would receive more of the mill levy, but the county declined.

-In response to the budget cuts, PGSMA implemented an admission fee in June 2003 for the first time in its history.
+In response to the budget cuts, The Square implemented an admission fee in June 2003 for the first time in its history.
 The $2 admission fee applied only to adults who did not participate in the museum's membership program.
 (Children under 12 were also exempt.)
-PGSMA also cut its operating budget by 3 percent, slashed its travel and staff training budget by 75 percent, and cancelled its janitorial contract.
+The Square also cut its operating budget by 3 percent, slashed its travel and staff training budget by 75 percent, and cancelled its janitorial contract.
 (Existing staff began handling general custodial duties.)
-In May 2004, with budget pressures continuing, PGSMA began a new membership drive and fund-raising campaign.
+In May 2004, with budget pressures continuing, The Square began a new membership drive and fund-raising campaign.
 New "Patron" and "Benefactor" membership categories were created (with $500 and $2,000 donation categories, roughly double the existing regular membership category).
 For a limited time, corporate membership in these new categories also provided benefits such as special advertising opportunities.
 A telephone effort began to offer these new membership categories to people in the county.